k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 ### config.ini

-This is the main configuration file of Fabric.
-It contains different sections of parameters and each section has it own parameter.
+Fabric's main configuration file which holds different sections of parameters where each section has it own parameter.
 Fabric default value for commented parameters.

 <table width="900pxl">
 <tbody>